kiazhi/kiazhi.github.io/_posts/2019-06-30-Resolving-Application-Gateway-frontend-IP-address-that-is-not-listening.md

 ## Scenario

-What is the condition?
+What are those conditions?

 - The Application Gateway has always been working fine without issue until now
 - No configuration change was applied to the Application Gateway recently
-- Application Gateway Health Status shows Healthy state
+- Application Gateway Health Status is still showing Healthy state

 <hr style='margin-top: 0.5em; margin-bottom: 0em; border-top: 1px solid #eaeaea'>
 <p style='font-size: 16px; vertical-align: top; text-align: right;'>↑<a href='#top'>Top</a></p>